gvwilson/thirdbit/src/fiction/leaderboard/index.md

 "What are you doing?"

 "Just balancing the books," I said.

-He was in the forties now and still dropping.
+He was in the forties and still dropping when the bell rang.

-I swiped the leaderboard onto my wall just in time to get the news.
+I swiped the leaderboard onto my wall.
 Oops:
-as soon as the Belgian saw An.ton start to climb, she had canceled the land transfer.
+the Belgian shouldn't have canceled the land transfer when saw An.ton start to climb.
-She wouldn't be anyone's client ever again.

 "Still there?"
 I asked.

 He was silent for a moment.
-When he spoke,
+When he answered,
 he sounded tired.
 "Why?"